Hallux Valgus and Lesser toe conditions

 An example of good posture and elevation

-• You will be given crutches for support.
+• A member of your healthcare team will give you crutches for support.
 Please use these as advised by your doctor.

-• It is important to elevate (raise) your ankle as much as possible in the first few weeks after your surgery.
-We recommend you move your ankle as much as possible.
+• You must elevate (raise) your ankle as much as possible in the first few weeks after your surgery.
+Move your ankle as much as possible.

 What will happen at my follow-up appointments?